 How much do I get paid and how often?

-Callers are added to the College's payroll system and wages will be transferred monthly via BACS into your bank account.
+Callers are added to the College's payroll system as Casual Workers, and wages will be transferred monthly via BACS into your bank account.

 When are the shifts and how long are they?

 Shifts are typically 3 hours long, and take place during the weekday evenings and at weekends.
 You will be required to attend both types of shifts.
 It is important that you meet these requirements to aid your development.